lucasferrarisoares/SG-STUDY/README.md

-# SG-STUDY
+# HOSPITAL-API
-Projects developed during the study period during the internship at SG SISTEMAS -MARINGÁ PARANÁ BR
+Projects developed to pratice Java and TypeScript